eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Intraoperative Details

-When creating monopedicled or bipedicled flaps, redundant tissue at the flap base usually remains, which may be excised using Burrow's triangles.
-On the face and scalp, a length-to-width ratio as great as 3-4:1 may be achieved.
-The flap is typically advanced a distance equivalent to the width of the flap (see Images 1-5).
+When creating monopedicled or bipedicled flaps, redundant tissue at the flap base usually remains, which may be excised using Burrow triangles.
+On the face and scalp, generally a length-to-width ratio as great as 3-4:1 may be achieved.
+The flap is typically advanced a distance equivalent to the width of the flap (see the images below), although the primary determinant of flap vascularity is perfusion pressure.
+[4]

 Monopedicled and bipedicled flaps are useful whenever defects lie near an area of skin laxity and incisions resulting from flap creation appear favorable.
 Exercise caution when pulling tissue from the donor site so that tension does not create a cosmetic deformity (eg, ectropion, distortion of the vermilion border).
 These flaps are typically used around the upper lip or forehead.

-A V-Y advancement flap is created by making a V-shaped incision and advancing the broad base of the V into the defect.1 The resulting defect is closed primarily in a Y-shape. (see Image 6).
+A V-Y advancement flap is created by making a V-shaped incision and advancing the broad base of the V into the defect.
+[5] The resulting defect is closed primarily in a Y-shape (see the image below).

 All advancement flaps should be under minimal tension.
 Further undermining may relieve excessive tension.
 Close incisions in multiple layers with interrupted stitches and absorbable sutures placed deep to the skin.
 Use nonabsorbable, nonreactive sutures for skin closure.
 Flaps may be revised later.
 If a long or tenuous flap is contemplated, surgeons may want to raise the flap in one procedure and wait 1-3 weeks before advancing the flap.